What types of business ideas can I pitch?

 How do I protect against people stealing my idea?

 The short answer is you can’t.
 Anyone can steal an idea, but no one can steal execution or passion!
 More important than the idea itself is how you make it a reality as a profitable business venture.
 If you’re concerned, you can limit your pitch to the rough outline of the idea without giving away key information.
-Sharing your idea or concept may be deemed a public disclosure, so if you are interested in filing a patent, you may need to consult with a patent attorney before entering the competition.
+Sharing your idea or concept may be deemed a public disclosure, so if you are interested in filing a patent, you may need to consult with a patent attorney before participating in an event.

-Sunday’s culminating event is the final pitch made by the 10 semi-finalists.
-Each pitcher will have 5 minutes to present to a panel of judges.
-The judges will select three winners based on the judge’s scores.
+The Final Pitch Event will have 12 finalists.
+Each pitcher will have five (5) minutes to present to a panel of judges.
+The judges will select three winners; prizes will be awarded for three (3) prizes based on the judge’s scores.
 Final pitches are scored based on Business Model, Customer Validation, and Execution and Design.
 The Business Model is the most heavily weighted score.
 The rubrics for scoring are below:

 - Business Model (Do you have a plan?)
 (10 points) The business model consists of the following: